Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

 There are several lattice QCD studies on the $Z_c$ states.
 The corresponding results disfavored the $Z_c$ state as a conventional resonance.
 The first kind is based on the finite volume energy levels.
 For example, Ref.~\cite{Prelovsek:2013xba} considered the $D\bar{D}^{\ast}$ and $J/\psi\pi$ channels with $m_\pi=266$ MeV, but did not find the signal of the $Z_c$ except the non-interacting two meson energy levels (see also~\cite{Prelovsek:2014swa,Lee:2014uta} for similar results).
 Ref.~\cite{Chen:2014afa} simulated the single-channel---$(D\bar{D}^\ast)^\pm$ scattering with $m_\pi=485,420,300$ MeV, where the authors found the $D\bar{D}^\ast$ interaction with three different $m_\pi$ is weakly repulsive.
 In Refs.~\cite{CLQCD:2019npr} and~\cite{Liu:2019gmh}, the coupled-channel L\"uscher formula together with the Ross-Shaw theory is used to study the near-threshold scattering of the $D\bar{D}^{\ast}$.
 The results indicated that neither the threshold effect interpretation nor the resonance interpretation is favored.
 HAL QCD Collaboration considered the three channel couplings among $J/\psi\pi$, $D\bar{D}^\ast$, and $\eta_c\rho$ with $m_\pi=410-700$ MeV~\cite{HALQCD:2016ofq,Ikeda:2017mee}.
 Their simulations revealed that the coupled-channel potentials are dominated by the off-diagonal terms, i.e., the couplings of $J/\psi\pi$-$D\bar{D}^\ast$ as well as $\eta_c\rho$-$D\bar{D}^\ast$, which makes the $Z_c$ look more like a cusp effect but not a conventional resonance state.

-Unlike the lattice QCD results, the combinations of EFT and experimental data do support the $Z_Q^{(\prime)}$ to be the genuine states---virtual states or resonances generated from the nonrelativistic $D^{\ast}\bar{D}^{(\ast)}/B^\ast\bar{B}^{(\ast)}$ interactions.
+Unlike the lattice QCD results, the combinations of EFT and experimental data do support the $Z_Q^{(\prime)}$ to be the virtual states or resonances generated from the nonrelativistic $D^{\ast}\bar{D}^{(\ast)}/B^\ast\bar{B}^{(\ast)}$ interactions.
 From Eq.~\eqref{eq:V1pmepsV2pm}, one obtains that